timescale/timescaledb-toolkit/docs/rolling_average_api_working.md

 # Info dump on rolling average APIs #

-Rolling averages are currntly nasty to do with with timescaledb (user complaint https://news.ycombinator.com/item?id=27051005).
+Rolling averages are currently nasty to do with with timescaledb (user complaint https://news.ycombinator.com/item?id=27051005).
 In our timevector API we will eventually provide a function like
 ```SQL , ignore
 moving_average(window => '30 minutes', slide => '5 minutes', data)
 ```